Free Tool

 Schema markup is structured data code that you add to your website to help search engines understand your content.
 Think of it as a translator between your website and Google.
 Without schema, Google has to guess what your business does, where it is located, and what services it offers.
 With schema, you tell Google directly — in a language it understands.

 The most common format is JSON-LD (JavaScript Object Notation for Linked Data), which Google explicitly recommends.
 It is a block of code placed in your page's <head> section that describes your business in key-value pairs.
-It does not affect how your page looks — it only affects how search engines interpret it.
+It does not affect how your page looks to visitors.
+It only affects how search engines interpret it.

 For local businesses, schema markup is especially powerful.
 It connects your website to Google's Knowledge Graph, which powers business panels, map listings, and rich results.
 When a potential customer searches "dentist near me" and sees your business with star ratings, hours, and a list of services directly in search results — that is schema markup at work.